Battle of Haliartus

-The Battle of Haliartus was fought in 395 BC between Sparta and Thebes.
-The Thebans defeated a Spartan force attempting to seize the town of Haliartus, killing the Spartan leader Lysander.
-The battle marked the start of the Corinthian War, which continued until 387 BC.
+The Battle of Haliartus was fought in 395 BC between Sparta and Athens.
+After the Athenian defeat at the Peloponnesian War, Athens tried to recover, but also gained the support of Boeotia.
+Dissatisfied with this situation, Sparta sent an army against Athens and was defeated by the Athenians and Boeotians.
+Lysander, one of Sparta's most successful generals, was killed in this battle.
+Haliartus marked the start of the Corinthian War, which continued until 387 BC.

 Prelude

 In 396 or 395 BC, an ambassador from the Persian satrap Pharnabazus, Timocrates of Rhodes, arrived in Greece.
 There, he promised Persian funding and support to leading states of Greece if they would declare war on Sparta.
 Since Sparta's aggressive and unilateral actions had angered many of its allies, the prospect of Persian support was enough to induce a number of states, and in particular Thebes, to make war on Sparta.

 Rather than undertake offensive operations immediately, the Thebans chose to precipitate a war indirectly.
 Accordingly, they persuaded the Locrians to raid Phocis, a Spartan ally.
 Thebes, as an ally of Locris, was obligated to assist in the conflict thus begun; Phocis, meanwhile, appealed to its ally, Sparta.
 The Spartans, seeing a chance to chasten the increasingly restive Thebans, chose to launch a major campaign against Thebes.
 Meanwhile, the Thebans sent emissaries to Athens requesting aid; a perpetual alliance was concluded between the Athenians and the Boeotians.